steveshogren/hugo-blog/content/page/training.md

 <div class="col-md-4">
     <h3>Ben S.</h3>
     <p>Ben had a B.A. degree and one basic programming class in high-school.
 He followed this program and had a full-time development job in six months.
+He
-He now has worked in both front-end and back-end development.</p>
+    now has four years of experience in both front-end and back-end development.</p>
 </div>

 <h2>The Free Course</h2>